Table of Contents

 Online Resources to Help Parents Research Schools

 Some states require children to start attending school at age four, so these states have public preschool programs that are free.
 Other states don’t begin public school until age five, when students start kindergarten, so you may be on your own to find a preschool there.
 Be sure to see if your base offers child care options or if any child care fee assistance programs are available.

 You will also need to check your child’s birthday with the state age requirement.
 This is especially important when you are planning to send your child to kindergarten.

-Some states use a calendar cut-off of January 1, while other states require that the child be 5 years old by August 1 or September 1.
+Some states use a calendar cut-off of January 1, while other states require that the child be five years old by August 1 or September 1.
 Know the law so you know your options.
-Find your state education website via the Military Interstate Children’s Compact Commission (MIC3) web site.
+Find your state education website via the Military Interstate Children’s Compact Commission (MIC3) website.

 Websites that Compare Schools

 There are now online tools that let you look at different schools or different districts side-by-side to determine which will best fit your family’s needs.

 Public School Review compares public schools.
 You can either research multiple schools in your new area or compare a new potential school to your child’s current school.